Root canal treatments can save a tooth you’d otherwise lose.

 What does the procedure involve, and how long will it take?

 The root canal treatment itself will likely take an hour or two, depending on your individual case.
-Dr. Miedema will begin by numbing your tooth with a localized anesthetic to ensure you won’t feel any pain.
-Once she’s sure you’re completely numb, he will utilize precision hand tools specifically made to remove decay, create a passage into the pulp chamber, and gently remove the affected pulp.
-Once the pulp is out, Dr. Miedema will flush the root canal to ensure it’s clean and sterilized before drying it and permanently filling it.
+Dr. Fenn will begin by numbing your tooth with a localized anesthetic to ensure you won’t feel any pain.
+Once he’s sure you’re completely numb, he will utilize precision hand tools specifically made to remove decay, create a passage into the pulp chamber, and gently remove the affected pulp.
+Once the pulp is out, Dr. Fenn will flush the root canal to ensure it’s clean and sterilized before drying it and permanently filling it.

 What does the recovery process look like?